WoSea/MarsXamarin/MISSION1.md

 ### Constructor
 We will be using the constructor of this class to initialize the `MainConversation` and `Account` fields.
 These fields will store the information about the current conversation and user.

-In this constructor, we can take in a parameter with the user's name to create an account object.
-We will also start a new conversation using the client.

 ```cs
 class BotConnection
 {